see fecal immunochemical test.

 see invasive lobular carcinoma.

 a type of invasive breast cancer with spread to lymphatic vessels in the skin covering the breast.
 The skin of the affected breast is red, feels warm, and may thicken to look and feel like an orange peel.
-About 1% of invasive breast cancers are inflammatory breast cancers.
+About 1% to 3% of invasive breast cancers are inflammatory breast cancers.
 Also called inflammatory carcinoma or IBC.
 See also invasive cancer, lymphatic system.

 lymph nodes located under the collar bone (clavicle).
 See also clavicle, lymph node, supraclavicular.